BinaryIgor/EventSQL/README.md

 ```

 Sharded version works in the same vain - it just assumes that topics and consumers are hosted on multiple dbs.

+Required tables are managed automatically by the library, but if you want to customize their schema a bit, you can provide your own `EventSQLRegistry.TableManager` implementation.
+See `EventSQLRegistry` for details.

 ### Topics and Consumers